sonith17/CO_PROJECT/README.md

 We are currently engaged in the development of a RISC-V Dual Core Processor.
 The RISC-V architecture offers an open standard instruction set architecture (ISA), providing flexibility and scalability for various computing needs.
 This processor design focuses simulation of the RISC-V architecture.

+## Minutes of the Meeting(33th Meeting)
+Date: 5th April

+Members: Venkat Kaushal,Sonith

+Completion:

+1. Fixed a few bugs in the files.
+.

+Information related to the bugs:
+1. Replaced all cls variables to self variables
+2. The line of code intended to create a SetBlock list with a fixed number was written incorrectly.
+3. Eliminating the detection of data hazards for the register x0.

+## Minutes of the Meeting(32th Meeting)
+Date: 4th April

+Members: Venkat Kaushal, Sonith

+Completion:

+1. Began implementing the cache and completed its implementation.
+.

+Information related to the bugs:
+1. Implemented LRU and Random policy

+## Minutes of the Meeting(21th Meeting)
+Date: 3rd April

+Members: Venkat Kaushal, Sonith

+Completion:
+1. Fixed a few bugs in the files.
+.

+Information related to the bugs:
+1. To incorporate the appropriate stalls in the right places, we need to add a few missed conditions to the conditional statements.

+## Minutes of the Meeting(20th Meeting)
+Date: 2nd April

+Members: Venkat Kaushal

+Completion:
+1. Began modifying the code to accommodate variable latencies in instructions.
+.

+Implementation:
+1. So far, we've been calculating the instruction at the start, storing the output, and providing the output at the final latency stage.
+Now, we'll switch to evaluating and assigning the output only at the last stage, making the previous stages stalls.
+2. I meticulously inserted stalls wherever necessary and managed the pipeline movement in the processor.
+3. (*)When an instruction has variable latencies, we reduce those latencies with each cycle, executing the instruction only in the final step when the latency reaches 1.

+## Minutes of the Meeting(19th Meeting)
+Date: 1st April

+Members: Sonith, Venkat Kaushal

+Completion:
+1. Pipeline with dataForwarding, fixed a few bugs in the files.
+.

+## Minutes of the Meeting(18th Meeting)
+Date: 28th March - 31st March

+Members: Sonith

+Completion:
+1. Processor with pipelining without dataforwarding.
+.

+Implementation:
+1. We used to write code in C++, but now we've switched to Python.
+2. The reasons for transitioning to Python as the programming language.
+3. To code a system that stores all the information akin to the Ripes simulator.
+4. We need to finish writing the code quickly.

 #### -End of Phase2-----
 ## Minutes of the meeting(17th Meeting)
 Date: 10th March 2024